mnorelli/project-1/README.md

 ###Install

 Runs in browser!
-Click https://mnorelli.github.io/project-1
+Play it now through [Github Pages](https://mnorelli.github.io/project-1).
+If forking this repo, _please_ register for and replace my code with your own access token from [MapBox](https://www.mapbox.com/studio/account/tokens/).

 ###Unsolved Problems